How to Make a Wooden Tote with a Spindle Handle4:30:00 AM

 I wanted to create a unique handle for this long tote so I decided on a beautiful chippy table leg I had in my workshop.

 I'm using a new nail gun on this project.
 I will admit it is the best tool I've ever used and I don't know how I've been building things for 5 years now without it.
+I'm including my affiliate links in this post.

 I painted the tote with Annie Sloan Chalk Paint in Pure White topped it with a coat of Paris Grey.